The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 On the up?

 Perhaps more excitingly, though, is what’s happening around the globe.
-The EMA is currently developing international guidelines to encourage the inclusion of pregnant women in clinical trials, which Ngawai says will hopefully become available next year once all adjustments are made.
+The EMA is currently developing international guidelines to encourage the inclusion of pregnant women in clinical trials, which Ngawai says will hopefully become available next year once the consultation process has concluded.

-Simultaneously, in January 2025, the EU launched a £10 million project, “PIPELINE,” a platform to quickly evaluate safety and effectiveness of new interventions for infections in pregnant women – again, while this does not necessarily cover chronic conditions, Ngawai stresses that because it’s inclusive, “there will be some trickle-down effect.”
+Simultaneously, in January 2025, the EU launched a £10 million project, “PIPELINE,” a platform to quickly evaluate safety and effectiveness of new interventions for infections in pregnant women – again, while this does not necessarily cover chronic conditions, its inclusive design is expected to have wider benefits beyond its immediate focus.

 But these institutional endeavours would be quite flimsy without the cultural shift to prop them up.
 “There’s a lot of stigma around research in pregnancy,” says Ngawai.
 “But the reality is that if we want answers to our questions, we have to do the research.”
 This doesn’t necessarily mean undertaking “fresh” research, notes Ngawai, but could mean leveraging existing data buried away in a metaphorical filing cabinet.

 “People don’t think pregnant women should partake in research,” she adds.
 “But women have different thresholds of risk.
-I do think, generally, women are open to it, but sometimes it’s not even their decision.”
+I do think, generally, women are open to it, but sometimes it’s not even their decision because there are no studies available for them to take part in.”

 She calls for attitudes of the broader public to change, so that women feel like they have the choice whether to engage in medical research or not.